Chris44442/de10nano/README.md

 # DE10-Nano reference design

-This repo includes guides to build from source the FPGA bitstream, U-boot, and Linux for the Terasic DE10-Nano.
+This repo includes guides to build from source basic FPGA bitstream, U-boot, and Linux for the Terasic DE10-Nano.

 ## Dependencies